euphony-io/euphony/PREREQUISITE.md

 }
 ```

-We can know whether permission is denied or not.
-And we also consider both sdk version is higher than 16 which is mashmellow and call function requestPermission.
+We can know whether permissions are denied or not.
+And we also consider both sdk version is higher than 16 which is marshmallow and call function RequestMultiplePermissions.

 </details>